nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 I am a data science major at [Yale-NUS College](https://www.yale-nus.edu.sg/about/key-facts/), a liberal arts college set up by Yale University and the National University of Singapore.
 I am currently in my third year and **open to work at a full-time internship position** from May 2023 to July 2023 (3 months).

-I have used R and Python in most of my projects.
-I recently explored visualisations of geospatial information using QGIS.
+I am skilled in Python, R and passionate about using data to solve meaningful problems across disciplines.

 _I thought I would be a philosophy major, after that, an urban studies major but finally settled on data science._